gpiozero/gpiozero/docs/migrating_from_rpigpio.rst

 :class:`InputDevice` is the base class for input devices, and can be used in a similar way to input devices in RPi.GPIO.

-See a full list of :doc:`api_input`.
+See a full list of :doc:`input devices <api_input>`.
 Other input devices have similar property and method names.
 There is commonality in naming at base level, such as :attr:`InputDevice.is_active`, which is aliased in a device class, such as :attr:`Button.is_pressed` and :attr:`LightSensor.light_detected`.

 Composite devices, boards and accessories
 =========================================